WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### Dynamodb Streams fan-out

-- to combat the 2 lambda subscriber limit you can implement the fanout pattern

-- since you probably want to preserve the order, you will most likely **1 subscriber pushing to _Kinesis Data streams_**
+- if the trigger that is invoked by DDB is doing a lot of things, consider pushing the message to SNS and creating a fan-out architecture

 ##### Triggers

-- this is just a lambda function that is invoked whenever a stream event happens
+- lambda function that is invoked whenever a stream event happens

+- you can control the parallelization factor but beware of the throttling

 #### Integration with Kinesis Data Streams